acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/01-intro_to_openMP.md

 For an overview of the past, present and future of the OpenMP read the paper ["The Ongoing Evolution of OpenMP"](https://ieeexplore.ieee.org/document/8434208).

 ### OpenMP Execution Model
 OpenMP gives programmers full control over parallelization.
-Unlike automatic parallelization, it requires explicit programing.
+Unlike automatic parallelization, it requires explicit programming.
 Among the guiding principles of OpenMP is that performance should not come at the expense of ease of coding and maintenance.
 {: .instructor_notes}

 How does OpenMP assist programmers in using multiple CPU cores efficiently?